-In the MA year Photography, you'll take one step further in the development of your artistic identity.
+In the Master year Photography, you'll take one step further in the development of your artistic identity.
 Throughout the year you'll work on a MA project, guided by two mentors who will help you to broaden and enrich your horizons.
 You'll not only realise an artistic project but also write a thesis in which you reflect on your artistic practice.

 For your master graduate project, you choose your own artistic project.
 You realize this work and present it to a jury of internal and external experts during a public presentation.
 You contextualize your work with a thesis with which you situate your work within or against existing literature and debates.
 This proves that you can orient yourself within the field of the chosen artistic discipline.